 While there are many elements of a positive work environment, research has shown that the most important pieces are; Maintaining, maintaining, blaming, encouraging others, meaningful work, and respecting friendly relationships with colleagues.

-Providing an environment that allows people to take pride in their work, avoid negative consequences, reduce costs, and encourage culturally, not intelligent.
+Providing an environment that allows people to take pride in their work, avoid negative consequences, reduce costs, and encourage culture, not intelligence.
 With the right plan, this win-win scenario can help you take your organization to the next level.

 More interesting Articles